Unsystematic vs Systematic Risk: Understanding Company-Specific vs Market Risk

 As for systematic risk, we've already established that it cannot be diversified away.
-So how can we mitigate it?
-Well in this case, you need to look at the total beta of your portfolio and make sure it's within an acceptable range.
+So how can you mitigate it?
+Well, in this case, you need to look at the total beta of your portfolio and make sure it's within an acceptable range.

 For example, say you calculate the total beta of your portfolio to be 1.5.
 This means that your portfolio will move 1.5x more than the market on average.
 So if the market is up 1%, your portfolio should be up 1.5%.
 If the market is down 1%, your portfolio should be down 1.5%.
 The higher your portfolio’s beta, the more sensitive it will be to systematic risk.

 If you feel that your portfolio’s beta is too high, you can take steps to reduce it.
 The simplest way would be to hold more cash.
 Cash has a beta of 0, therefore, holding more cash will reduce your overall portfolio beta.
 You can also swap some of your high beta holdings for securities with lower betas.
 There are also more sophisticated strategies (which we won't get into in this article), such as shorting and options, both of which can be used to offset your overall portfolio beta.
 But beware that these strategies will introduce other kinds of risk into your portfolio.